fitnr/svgis/docs/cli.rst

 ^^^^^^^

 The ``crs`` argument accepts a particular projection or a keyword that helps SVGIS pick a projection for you.
+It accepts:

 -  `EPSG <http://epsg.io>`__ code
 -  Proj4 string